janisaiad/MMNN/refs/wk11-ntkmmnn-experiments/ideas.md

 et là on doit voir ce que l'on trouve, calculer le ntk local avec neural tangents et le ntk théorique et comparer !!!

+wednesday : i guess that the sinquad directions are taken for 2 layers with a specific stuff because the big slope is always orthogonal ; for fcnn the big slope is always at 0, maybe because the sintu make everything goes bad ? idk

+also put without bias, compute ntk, maybe compute ntk and hessians over a specific subspace of parameters with log dim (johson lindenstrauss) to get a better experimentation, with hand computations before to get the theoretical baseline

+orthogonal initialization, and rotation invariance - GOE